-Working as a psychiatrist
+Career as a psychiatrist

 Psychiatrists treat and diagnose a patient’s psychological behavioural patterns and are trained to meet the needs of those with inherent neurological imbalances and obstacles.
 However, the main difference between psychologists and psychiatrists is that psychiatrists generally treat patients with mental disorders and can administer treatment or medication to overcome this.
 Psychiatrists must complete a medical degree and become a doctor, work in a hospital environment for at least 12 months, and then apply for a medical specialisation in psychiatry.
 Once fully qualified, psychiatrists can earn an average salary of $125,476 in Australia.
 With experience and knowledge working as a doctor, psychiatrists can treat mental illness under the medical model.

-Key responsibilities of a psychiatrist:
+Key responsibilities of a psychiatrist

 - Preventing, treating and monitoring mental health conditions,

 - Administering medication to help mental health conditions and overseeing the patient’s overall health and the effects of this medication,

 - Providing expert insight into a patient's mental wellbeing and delivering advice to their support system.